demisto/content/Packs/SafeBreach/Integrations/SafeBreach_v2/SafeBreach_v2_description.md

   OR \
   Add a new one by typing: **config apikeys add --name <key_name>**
   5. Use the generated API token as **apiKey** parameter when configuring the SafeBreach integration in Demisto.
-  6. Use your SafeBreach Management URL as the **url** parameter when configuring the SafeBreach integration in Demisto.ion.
+  6. Use your SafeBreach Management URL as the **url** parameter when configuring the SafeBreach integration in Demisto.